rake5k/SimHub_on_Linux/README.md

 ```

 - You probably can add runsimhub2.sh command to a menu laucher with icon.
-- If it fails, try the above tip about using Proton-GE as it is waaaay more compatible as usually newer.
+- If it fails, try the above tip about using Proton-GE as it is waaaay more compatible and usually newer.

 ## Running:
 ![Select Steam Game](running.png)